A Guangxi border town shaped by war, migration, cultural exchange, and subtropical flavors

 - Remembering the Deadliest Bridge on the Yunnan-Vietnam Railway

-In more recent history, the city sat on the front line of China’s 1979 Counterattack in Self-Defense on the Sino-Vietnamese Border, and Dongxing remains a living museum of that tumultuous period.
-Cafès occupy what were once bomb shelters, and shops are decorated with military kettles and grenade cases leftover from the war.
-In front of a forest near the city center, a skull sign stops me, reading “Minefields.
-No entry.”
-These days, the sign serves more as a selfie spot for tourists than as an actual warning.
+In more recent history, Dongxing sat on the front line of China’s 1979 Counterattack in Self-Defense on the Sino-Vietnamese Border, and the city remains a living museum of that tumultuous period.
+Cafes occupy what were once bomb shelters, while shops are decorated with military kettles and grenade cases leftover from the war.

-My next stop, the memorial for qiaopi (侨批), the remittance letters that overseas Chinese sent back to their families, offers more context for the city’s turbulent history.
-Since the Ming dynasty, coastal Chinese have ventured overseas for trading and other business opportunities.
-They used qiaopi to send home both their hard-earned savings and the sentiments they couldn’t express in person.
-According to the memorial, the sending of these letters through Dongxing peaked in the 1930s and 40s.
-After the ports in Guangdong’s Shantou and Hong Kong fell under Japanese control in 1939 and 1941, qiaopi operators used Dongxing as a hub to establish a secret 3,000-kilometer route that crossed active war zones.
-This lifeline, known as the “Dongxing Post Road (东兴汇路),” allowed letters, money, and essential supplies to continue reaching millions of families in Guangdong and Fujian.
+My next stop, the memorial hall for qiaopi (侨批), the remittance letters overseas Chinese sent home, which sheds light on the city’s turbulent history.
+Since the Ming dynasty (1368 – 1644), coastal Chinese have ventured abroad in large numbers for trade and other opportunities.
+They used qiaopi to send both their hard-earned savings and messages of affection back to their families.
+According to the exhibition, Dongxing’s role as a qiaopi hub peaked in the 1930s and 40s.
+After the ports in Guangdong’s Shantou and Hong Kong fell under Japanese control in 1939 and 1941, operators established a secret 3,000-kilometer route through Dongxing, crossing active war zones.
+Known as the “Dongxing Post Road,” it kept letters, money, and essential supplies flowing to millions of families in Guangdong and Fujian.

-Today, Dongxing may no longer hold the same weight in international trade, but the small city of 220,000 people still thrives as a lively center for border commerce.
-During peak travel season, over 26,000 people cross the Beilun River bridge, which connects Dongxing and the Vietnamese city of Mong Cai, every day.
-Vendors on the Dongxing side sell everything from Miss Saigon perfume to herbal balm, instant Pho noodles, and coffee packs.
+Today, Dongxing may no longer hold the same weight in international trade, but the small city of 220,000 still thrives as a lively center for border commerce.
+During peak travel season, over 26,000 people cross the Beilun River bridge daily, linking Dongxing with the Vietnamese city of Mong Cai.
+Vendors sell everything from Miss Saigon perfume to herbal balm, instant Pho noodles, and coffee packs.
 And almost every coffee stall has an avocado stand beside it.
-“No need to add water—it’s naturally green and creamy,” one vendor tells me, explaining how Vietnamese avocados are perfect for milkshakes.
-Trucks piled high with tropical fruit rumble through the city each day.
-According to Guangxi Daily, 22,000 tons of tropical fruits—including durian, passion fruit, and dragon fruit—were imported through Dongxing from January to April 2025.
+“No need to add water—it’s naturally green and creamy,” one vendor explains, showing how Vietnamese avocados are perfect for milkshakes.
+Trucks piled with tropical fruit rumble through the city, and according to Guangxi Daily, 22,000 tons—including durian, passion fruit, and dragon fruit—were imported through Dongxing from January to April 2025.

 Even the footwear has a local flavor.
-A popular souvenir from Dongxing is rubber slippers whose soles are molded into the spiky skin of a durian.
+A popular local souvenir is rubber slippers whose soles are molded into the spiky skin of a durian.
 “If someone annoys you, you can give him a kick with these slippers,” the vendor jokes.

 Dongxing’s street food also has a distinctly Vietnamese flair, from grilled pork wrapped in rice noodle sheets to banh mi sandwiches and even some more adventurous delicacies.

-“I get fresh duck eggs and hatch them for 15 days,” a woman in a bamboo hat explains as she takes out a red stool and invites me to sit around her stall selling qutou (屈头) eggs.
-Literally meaning “head-bending,” the term refers to the curled position of the embryo inside the shell when it’s partially hatched.
-The dish doesn’t require any special cooking: simply boil the egg, and consume the liquid and meat inside.
-Originating from Vietnam, qutou eggs have become a staple in Dongxing’s food market.
+“I get fresh duck eggs and hatch them for 15 days,” a woman in a bamboo hat explains, pulling out a red stool and inviting me to sit by her stall selling qutou (屈头) eggs.
+Literally “head-bending,” the name refers to the curled embryo inside a partially hatched egg.
+The dish requires no special cooking—just boil and enjoy the liquid and meat inside.
+Originally from Vietnam, qutou eggs are now a staple in Dongxing’s food market.
 “If you don’t try these, you never really came to Dongxing,” the woman insists.

-Architecture in southern China traditionally favors a subtle black-and-white palette, particularly the Huizhou style of Anhui and Jiangsu provinces, reminiscent of ink brush paintings.
-But here in Dongxing, bursts of yellow, pink, green, and blue surround me.
-I notice French arches and carved railings on the qilou balconies.
-As vendors unfurl an orange canopy, rain cascades down like a curtain.
-Instead of an ink-brush scroll, the qilou in the rain feels like vivid watercolors infused with global influences.
+While traditional southern architecture favors black-and-white palettes, here in Dongxing, bursts of yellow, pink, green, and blue surround me.
+French arches and carved railings adorn the qilou balconies.
+As vendors unfurl an orange canopy, rain cascades like a curtain.
+Instead of an ink-brush scroll, the qilou in the rain feels like vivid, globally inspired watercolors.

-In 2019, the Dongxing government rebuilt the small house from the painting on the same slope that Qi once visited, complete with white walls, black tiles, and wood-carved windows.
-Next door, the Qi Baishi Culture and Art Museum, which opened last December, displays more than 80 calligraphy and painting pieces, rubbings of representative works from various periods of Qi’s career, alongside valuable archival materials.
+In 2019, the Dongxing government rebuilt the small house from Qi Baishi’s painting on the same slope he once visited, complete with white walls, black tiles, and wood-carved windows.
+Next door, the Qi Baishi Culture and Art Museum, opened last December, displays over 80 calligraphy and painting works, rubbings from various periods of Qi’s career, and records of his time in Dongxing.

 On this rainy Monday afternoon, however, the door is closed.
-Just as I turn to walk down the hill, a lady emerges seemingly out of the banana trees.
+Just as I turn away, a woman emerges from the banana trees.

-It is a simple room with a desk, some brushes, a bike, and a bed inside.
-“Qi learned to cycle in Dongxing, and he crossed the bridge to visit Vietnam,” she explains.
+Inside is a simple room with a desk, brushes, a bike, and a bed.
+“Qi learned to cycle in Dongxing and crossed the bridge to visit Vietnam,” she explains.
 “This iron bed is from Vietnam, with some French elements.”

 “Why did you come to Dongxing?”
-I ask her.
+I ask.

-“I followed Qi’s footsteps here in 2018, and I have stayed here ever since.
-The winter is warm and there is plenty of rain and fruit,” she smiles.
-Besides the banana house, she also runs an art classroom here to teach Qi-style painting.
-From wild lychees to river shrimps, the nature and life in Dongxing have provided Tang and her students with unlimited inspiration.
+“I followed Qi’s footsteps here in 2018 and have stayed ever since.
+The winters are warm, and there’s plenty of rain and fruit,” she smiles.
+Besides the Banana House, she runs an art classroom teaching Qi-style painting.
+From wild lychees to river shrimp, Dongxing’s nature and life provide Tang and her students with endless inspiration.

-As I follow her into the backyard, a hidden orchard opens up—mango trees, longan trees, and more.
-It’s my first time seeing green carambolas on the branch, dotted with small pink flowers.
-She grabs a long, forked pole and pokes at the tree, trying to knock down a few carambolas as a souvenir for me.
+Following her into the backyard, a hidden orchard unfolds—mango and longan trees, green carambolas dotted with tiny pink flowers, and more.
+She grabs a long, forked pole and shakes down a few as a souvenir.

 “I paint them as well,” she laughs.

-As I bid farewell to Tang and make my way down the hill, my pockets bulge with carambolas, and my mind buzzes with the day’s discoveries.
-Dongxing, a small city at the crossroads of China and Vietnam, feels like a magical gateway where history, culture, and unexpected delights collide.
-Perhaps one day I’ll return and join Tang’s art class, hoping to capture a little of Dongxing’s magic with a brush.
+As I bid Tang farewell and descend the hill, my pockets bulge with carambolas and my mind buzzes with the day’s discoveries.
+Dongxing, a small city at China’s border with Vietnam, feels like a magical gateway where history, culture, and unexpected delights collide.
+Perhaps one day I’ll return to Tang’s art class, hoping to capture a bit of Dongxing’s magic with a brush.